 - …hide from your husband / roommate, for those of you who happen to have husbands or roommates who subtly (or maybe not so subtly) hint that you need to declutter.
 This little booklet barely takes up any space at all, yet it’s packed with a surprisingly large number of patterns considering the tiny footprint.
 We’re talking 9 full patterns in 48 pages!

-Of course, the digital PDF and Kindle editions of this book take up ZERO physical space, so if space is a big concern for you, definitely keep those options in mind, too.
+Of course, the Kindle edition of this book takes up ZERO physical space, so if space is a big concern for you, definitely keep that option in mind, too.

 Other Observations About This Book